-LGLA1345 Civil Litigation (3 credits)
+Civil Litigation I (3 credits)

 This course presents fundamental concepts and procedures of civil litigation with emphasis on the paralegal's role.
-Topics include pretrial, trial, and post trial phases of litigation.
-(3 lecture hours per week).
+Civil Litigation I together with LGLA 1347 Civil Litigation II covers litigation from the pre-trial stage to the post-trial phase.
+Federal law will be emphasized in this course.
 Corequisites: READ 0309 and ENGL 0310.
-[CB0000005828]